wazo-platform/wazo-platform.org/content/blog/sprint-review-2008.md

 ## New features in this release

+* **Calls**: Wazo Platform is now able to emulate the pressing of DTMF keys via a REST API call.
+This makes remote-controlling a physical phone more transparent.
-* **Presences**: In Wazo 20.08, the presence status of users takes into account the multiple lines of a user: if one of the lines is talking, the phone status of the user will be talking.
+* **Presences**: In Wazo 20.08, the presence status of users takes into account the multiple channels for the same line to determine its state.
-* **Sounds**: We have increased the limit for uploading sound files to Wazo Platform.
-The system now accepts sound files and music-on-hold up to 16MB in size.
-Unfortunately, voicemail greeting messages still have a limitation that forbids files greater that 1M.
 * **Directories**: In Wazo 20.08, reverse lookup will search through conference numbers.
-While not very useful when a incoming call arrives, it allows interrogating the system to know "what was that number I talked to the other day?".
+While not very useful when an incoming call arrives, it allows interrogating the system to know "what was that number I talked to the other day?".
 * **Provisioning**: We have improved the documentation about physical devices that are supported by Wazo Platform.
 You can see the new version here: https://wazo-platform.org/uc-doc/ecosystem/supported_devices.
 This list is auto-generated, which makes it easier to maintain over time and to keep in sync with what the provisioning plugins can do.
 Let us know what you think!
-* **Calls**: Wazo Platform is now able to emulate the pressing of DTMF keys via a REST API call.
-This makes remote-controlling a physical phone more transparent.

 ## Technical features